Punjabi clothing: Suthan

-The use of the suthan in the Punjab region also called suthana in Punjabi is a survival of the ancient svasthana.
+The use of the Suthan in the Punjab region also called Suthana in Punjabi is a survival of the ancient Svasthana.
 Svasthana referred to a lower garment which can be described as a type of trousers.
-The svasthana was in use amongst the rulers in the Mauryan times(322–185 BCE), amongst the ruling classes in North India during the Kushan Empire between the 1st and 3rd centuries C.E, during the Gupta Empire between 4th and 6th centuries C.E. and during King Harsha's rule during the 7th century C.E.
+The Svasthana was in use amongst the rulers in the Mauryan era (322–185 BCE), amongst the ruling classes in North India during the Kushan Empire between the 1st and 3rd centuries C.E, during the Gupta Empire between 4th and 6th centuries C.E. and during Emperor Harsha's rule during the 7th century C.E.

 The Punjabi suthan is a direct variation of the svasthana which can either be loose to above the ankles and tight around the ankles, or loose to the knees and tight to the ankles.
 The suthan is a male and female garment but its use is particularly important in the Punjabi suthan suit whereby it is worn by women with a kurti or kurta.
 It is also a part of the Punjabi ghagra outfit.
 Other variations include the choga (robe) and suthan combination.